Links Between Pharmaceuticals and Diabetes/Obesity

 Certain pharmaceutical drugs appear to be able to cause diabetes.
+Cancer immunotherapy drugs are linked to type 1 diabetes, for example.
 It is also very clear that drugs can cause weight gain -- insulin is one well-known example.

 A few studies have investigated whether light therapy, i.e., phototherapy, increases the risk of type 1 diabetes.
 Neonatal phototherapy is used to treat jaundice in newborns.
 A meta-analysis of 12 published studies found that newborns with jaundice had a slightly increased risk of later developing type 1 diabetes, especially if the jaundice required phototherapy (McNamee et al. 2012).
 However, a large study from California found no increased risk of type 1 diabetes from neonatal phototherapy (Newman et al. 2016).

-A Danish study has found that numerous second-generation (atypical) antipsychotic medications were associated with diabetic ketoacidosis (DKA) and the development of type 1 diabetes (Polcwiartek et al. 2016).
+A Danish study has found that numerous second-generation (atypical) antipsychotic medications were associated with diabetic ketoacidosis (DKA) and the development of type 1 diabetes (Polcwiartek et al. 2016), as well as DKA and type 2 diabetes (Polcwiartek et al. 2017).
+One case study describes a 52 year old woman who developed type 1 after taking risperidone for many years.
+Her blood sugar was 1687 mg/dL when diagnosed!
+(Hörber et al. 2018).

 A case study also showed a Japanese man developed type 1 while taking highly active antiretroviral therapy (HAART) for HIV.
 This appears to be partly due to a gene that is present in Japanese people but not Caucasians (Kamei et al. 2015).